-When Route 66 began to built in 1926, the road made the Golden State accessible to thousands of travelers seeking the dream that California provided.
-95% of the original road is still drivable through California and the California Route 66 Preservation Foundation is working hard to preserve those remaining icons of the past.
+When Route 66 began to be built in 1926, the road made the Golden State accessible to thousands of travelers seeking the dream that California provided.
+95% of the original road is still drivable through California, and the California Route 66 Preservation Foundation is working hard to preserve those remaining icons of the past.

 Enjoy your journey through the Golden State.

 Off the Path – Calico – Revived From A Desert Grave